PaulWolfDE/TooManyEquations/src/Documentation.md

     double radius = 4.5, height = 24.3;
     // Calculating the surface from a circular cone. double surface = getCircularConeSurface(radius, height);

+    double a = 52.41, b = 41.3, c = 83.81;
+    // Calculating angle alpha with the law of cosines. double alpha = lawOfCosines(a, b, c);

     return 0;
 }
 ```

 ### Important Details
 Other functions can be derivated from this implementation with ease.
+Alternatively they can be found in the Geometry header file.

 ## Schaeferhoff's text tasks
 > Check header files for implementations.